 Introduction to CodeCommit

-In this Lab, you will go through the basic usage of this service and how to connect to and manage repositories.
+In this Lab, you will go through the basic usage of this service, creating, accessing, and managing a repository.
+You will use the Git command-line application on a Linux host to add a file to your repository.

-In the end of this Lab, you should be able to:
+At the end of this Lab, you will be able to:

 - Create a repository